pmetzger/simh-docs/docs/ka10_doc.md

 | `SET MTA TYPE=t` | Sets the type of the controller to `A` or `B` |
 | `SET MTA MPX=#`  | For ITS set the MPX interrupt to channel \#   |

-Each individual tape drive support several options: `MTA` used as an example.
+Each individual tape drive supports several options: `MTA` is used as an example.

 |                        |                                           |
 |------------------------|-------------------------------------------|